whatyouhide/gotham-contrib/README.md

 When you make a PR with support for a new platform (terminal emulator, editor, whatever) attach a screenshot of the colorscheme in the new platform so it's easier for me to merge right away!
+Also, make sure to add a section in this repository's README that explains how to install the theme on the new platform.

 **Note** if you want to tweak the colors and open a PR, make sure to open in **in [vim's repository][vim-gotham]** and not here.
 Attach before and after screenshots!

+You can see a list of contributors [here][contributors].
+Thanks to every one of them!

 ## License